LiteAI-Team/HARE/README-en.md

 |csg-wukong|1B|37.78|25.33|37.71|42.79|56.67|58.93|5.23|
 |TinyLlama-3T|1.1B|36.42|26.04|33.87|37.32|59.51|60.31|1.44|

 We also explored and experimented with the benchmark data leakage issue.
-For detailed analysis, please refer to our technical report [HARE](https://liteai-team.notion.site/HARE-HumAn-pRiors-a-key-to-small-language-model-Efficiency-a285280a3c61491ab142cc718f84aa7d?pvs=25).
+For detailed analysis, please refer to our [paper](https://arxiv.org/abs/2406.11410).

 Similarly, we evaluated the model after SFT, and the results are as follows: